How to Host Your Own Olympic Games for the Kids

 What you need: Five hula hoops and five bean bags.
 (You can make your own by filling a crew sock with dry beans or rice and tying the ankle in a knot.)

 How to play: For this fun backyard game, position the hoops in the same formation as the five Olympic rings.
 Then have players take turns tossing a bean bag into each ring, while standing behind a line several feet away.
 Each team member takes five tosses, and earns one point for each bag that lands in a hoop.
 (Only one bag per hoop gets a point.)

 How to play: Select one player from each team to compete in a hula-hoop endurance test.
 Whoever keeps the hoop spinning around his or her waist longest wins.

 What you need: Two air mattresses and a rope (at least 10 feet long).

-Games for the Pool: Beach Ball Race
+Pool Games: Beach Ball Race

 What you need: Two inflatable balls and two water guns.